-Table 3 compares, by age group, the individual-level associations of each exposure with symptoms of rhinoconjunctivitis (from Table 2), asthma and eczema (previously published in slightly different samples [20,21], but reanalysed here on the same "synthesis sample" as for rhinoconjunctivitis).
+Table 3 compares, by age group, the individuallevel associations of each exposure with symptoms of rhinoconjunctivitis (from Table 2), asthma, and eczema (previously published in slightly different samples^{20,21} but reanalysed here on the same "synthesis sample" as for rhinoconjunctivitis).

-For younger children, the strongest associations in the fully adjusted analyses were similar across all three outcomes.
+For younger children, the strongest associations in the fully adjusted analyses were similar across all 3 outcomes.
 They were: current paracetamol use (ORs for rhinoconjunctivitis symptoms 2.02; asthma symptoms 2.07; and eczema symptoms 1.46), antibiotic use in the first year of life (1.58; 1.66; 1.40, respectively), and paracetamol use in the first year of life (1.39; 1.34; 1.29).
-Heavy truck traffic showed a less strong but consistent association with all three outcomes (1.17; 1.19; 1.12).
+Heavy truck traffic showed a less strong but consistent association with all 3 outcomes (1.17; 1.19; 1.12).
 Similarly, cat ownership in the first year of life had a consistent direction of association, somewhat stronger with asthma (1.22) than with rhinoconjunctivitis (1.09) and eczema (1.10).

-The three diseases differed in their associations with some other risk factors.
+The 3 diseases differed in their associations with some other risk factors.
 Exposures showing a harmful association with asthma but no statistically significant association with rhinoconjunctivitis and eczema were cooking on an open fire and fast food.
-Low birthweight showed a harmful association with asthma (OR=1.15), a marginally statistically significant protective effect with eczema (OR=0.90) and no association with rhinoconjunctivitis.
-Breast feeding was associated with increased risk of eczema (1.11), a marginally statistically significant protective association with asthma (OR=0.95) and no association with rhinoconjunctivitis.
+Low birthweight showed a harmful association with asthma (OR = 1.15), a marginally statistically significant protective effect with eczema (OR = 0.90), and no association with rhinoconjunctivitis.
+Breast feeding was associated with increased risk of eczema (1.11), a marginally statistically significant protective association with rhinoconjunctivities.